files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

-Use correct resource for "show item type column" menu item in Details view by @gave92 in #8927 Disable Move operation on folders when using StorageFile APIs by @gave92 in #8960 Fix create folder with selection by @gave92 in #8929
-Codebase: Rename NavigationToolbar to AddressToolbar by @puppetsw in #8903 "File in use" dialog improvements by @gave92 in #8925 Fixes an issue for which settings are not imported by @gave92 in #8970 Fix copy/move to zip file by @gave92 in #8930
+Use correct resource for "show item type column" menu item in Details view by @gave92 in #8927 Disable Move operation on folders when using StorageFile APIs by @gave92 in #8960 Fix create folder with selection by @gave92 in #8929 "File in use" dialog improvements by @gave92 in #8925 Fixes an issue for which settings are not imported by @gave92 in #8970 Fix copy/move to zip file by @gave92 in #8930